md-asnawi/URL-Shortener/README.md

 # URL-Shortener
  Web Application which converts long URL to short URL.
-Unable to get application deployment using Heroku on time.
+Unable to get application deployment using Heroku on time but attempt can be seen from the heroku-deployment branch.
 Given more time, it would have definitely been possible.
 Should have looked into AWS deployment instead because of familiarity from school course work.
 Nevertheless, it was a good experience and I had no regrets.

 # Tech Stack
 - NodeJS, ExpressJS